chriswang030/RRFErrorCDF/README.md

 ## Usage

-Simply place `mhg` into the folder with the rest of the code.
-Add them to your path and run `main.m` to generate Figure 1 in the paper.
+Include the `mhg` package in your MATLAB path.
+Run `main.m` to generate the plots in Figure 1 of the paper.
 The main algorithm for computing the CDF can be found in `cdf.m` with arguments described therein.
+For the plots in Figures 2-4, run `main_bounds.m`, setting the oversampling parameter `p` to be either 1 or 5 (or something of your own choosing).